 FAQ and Tips

-Chickpea or garbanzo flour is ground raw chickpeas.
+Chickpea (garbanzo) flour is ground dry chickpeas.
 A staple in Middle Eastern recipes, it adds a nutty earthy taste to falafel, pancakes, socca, pizza crust, crackers etc. Naturally gluten free and high in protein, chickpea flour is wonderful in both sweet and savory dishes.

 Although slightly different might be called besan or gram flour interchangeably.

 Chickpea flour is simple to make if you have a high speed blender or coffee/spice grinder.
-Place the raw chickpeas (chana) into the blender and blitz until the desired texture is achieved.
+Place the dry chickpeas (chana) into the blender and blitz until the desired texture is achieved.
 For a finer flour, continue to pulse/blend stopping to scrape the sides and bottom of blender.
-Pass the flour through a fine sieve or sifter to separate any larger pieces.
+Pass the flour through a fine sieve or sifter to separate any larger pieces if necessary.

-Storing Pancakes - cooked and completely cooled, leftover pancakes can be stored in the fridge in an airtight container or bag for several days.
+Storing Pancakes - store cooked, cooled, leftover pancakes in the fridge in an airtight container or bag for several days.
 Store the sauce and any toppings separately.

 Leftover Pancakes - leftover chickpea pancakes are delicious hot or cold.
 Crisp them up in a non-stick skillet then add toppings of choice and sauce.

-Try a pancake sandwich for lunch using 2 pancakes, a layer of spicy hummus, slice of tomato, avocado, some leafy greens or sprouts, a baked tofu slice or whatever else you have on hand - super delicious and nutritious!
+Try a pancake sandwich for lunch using 2 pancakes, a layer of spicy hummus, slice of tomato, avocado, some leafy greens, and a slice of pan fried or baked tofu for a delicious, high protein vegan meal!

 More Easy Vegan Dinner Recipes

-Tender Tofu Masala - Flavorful, tender tofu simmering in spicy creamy gravy.
+- Tender Tofu Masala - Flavorful, tender tofu simmered in spicy creamy gravy.

 Did you make my savory Chickpea Pancakes (vegan) recipe?